dmakvh/eureka/Understanding-eureka-client-server-communication.md

 ## Communication mechanism

-By default, Eureka clients use [Jersey](http://jersey.java.net/) and [XStream](http://xstream.codehaus.org/)  along with JSON payload to communicate with Eureka Server.
+By default, Eureka clients use [Jersey](http://jersey.java.net/) and Jackson along with JSON payload to communicate with Eureka Server.
 You can always use a mechanism of your choice by [overriding](http://netflix.github.com/eureka/javadoc/eureka-client/index.html) the default one.
+Note that [XStream](http://xstream.codehaus.org/) is also part of the dependency graph for some legacy use cases.